zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Doomer**: _[gently condescending]_ Your earlier intuitions were closer to correct, Simplicia.
 Nothing we've seen in the last fifteen years invalidates Omohundro.
 A blank map does not correspond to a blank territory.
 There are laws of inference and optimization that imply that alignment is hard, much as the laws of thermodynamics rule out perpetual motion machines.
 Just because you don't know what kind of optimization SGD coughed into your neural net, doesn't mean it doesn't have goals—

 **Simplicia**: Doomer Doomovitch, I am not denying that there are laws!
 The question is what the true laws imply.
 Here is a law: you can't distinguish between _n_ + 1 possibilities given only log-base-two _n_ bits of evidence.
-It simply can't be done, for much the same reason you can't put five pigeons into four pigeonholes.
+It simply can't be done, for the same reason you can't put five pigeons into four pigeonholes.

 Now contrast that with GPT-4 emulating a corrigible AI assistant character, which agrees to shut down when asked—and note that you could hook the output up to a command line and have it actually shut itself off.
 What law of inference or optimization is being violated here?
 When I look at this, I see a system of lawful cause-and-effect: the model executing one line of reasoning or another [conditional on the signals it receives from me](https://www.lesswrong.com/posts/4hLcbXaqudM9wSeor/philosophy-in-the-darkest-timeline-basics-of-the-evolution).